totten/stem/README.md

     ./bin/skit create
     ```

-    After this, you should be able to login.
+    After this, you will find CiviCRM source code in `./web/core`.
+You can login with the
+    hostname and administrator specified by `env.yml`.

 * Interact with the shell